mdlacasse/Owl/README.md

 -------------------------------------------------------------------------------------

 ### TL;DR
-Owl is a planning tool that uses a linear programming optimization algorithm to provide guidance on retirement decisions.
-There are a few ways to run Owl.
+Owl is a retirement planning tool that uses a linear programming optimization algorithm to provide guidance on retirement decisions, including Roth conversions.
+Users can select varying return rates to perform historical back testing, stochastic rates for performing Monte Carlo analyses, or fixed rates either derived from historical averages, or set by the user.

+There are a few ways to run Owl:

 - Run Owl directly on the Streamlit Community Server at [owlplanner.streamlit.app](https://owlplanner.streamlit.app).